Smilo-platform/smilo-php/README.md

 The API documentation is available at [ethereum-php.org](http://ethereum-php.org/).

-For reference see the [Ethereum RPC documentation](https://github.com/ethereum/wiki/wiki/JSON-RPC) and for data encoding [RLP dcumentation](https://github.com/ethereum/wiki/wiki/RLP) in [Ethereum Wiki](https://github.com/ethereum/wiki).
+For reference see the [Ethereum RPC documentation](https://github.com/Smilo-platform/go-smilo/wiki/JSON-RPC) and for data encoding [RLP dcumentation](https://github.com/Smilo-platform/go-smilo/wiki/RLP) in [Smilo Wiki](https://github.com/Smilo-platform/go-smilo/wiki).

 There is also a more readable [Ethereum Frontier Guide](http://ethereum.gitbooks.io/frontier-guide/content/rpc.html) version.